Infineon/mtb-example-btsdk-hal-low-power/README.md

 Note that these current values also include some leakage current on the board because some GPIOs connected to the on-board components draw current.
 For accurate current numbers, see the device datasheet.

 ####Resources and Settings
-This example uses the default device configurator settings i.e., when this example is imported to ModusToolbox, the IDE creates the file design.modus file that is used for design configuration with default settings for the kit.
+This example uses the default device configurator settings i.e., when this example is imported to ModusToolbox&#8482;, the IDE creates the file design.modus file that is used for design configuration with default settings for the kit.
 Note that in the design.modus file, the SPI and I2C modules are enabled, but because these are not used in the application, they will not cause any current leakage.
 It also provides the GATT database files so you don’t have to generate the files.

 ###Reusing This Example
 This example is designed in a way so that you can use the low-power functions from this example in your own example with minimal changes.